Image courtesy of Roku

 What is the Roku Streaming Stick?

-The Roku Streaming Stick takes all the capabilities of the current Roku box, the smallest of which is 3.3 by 3.3 by 0.9 inches (8.4 by 8.4 by 2.3 centimeters), and crams them into a tiny thumb drive-sized form.
-It will plug directly into a special television port, and will allow you to stream shows, movies and music, and play games, all via your home WiFi network, without taking up the living room real estate required by current set-top boxes and their cables and power adapters.
-It won't even add to your collection of remote controls.
+The Roku Streaming Stick takes all the capabilities of the current Roku box, the smallest of which is 3.5 by 3.5 by 1 inches (8.9 by 8.9 by 2.5 centimeters), and crams them into a tiny thumb drive-sized form.
+There are two versions: the original MHL version (now called the Roku Ready version) measuring 2.7 by 1 by 0.4 inches (6.9 by 2.5 by 1 centimers), and the new HDMI version measuring 3.1 by 1.1 by 0.5 inches (7.9 by 2.8 by 1.3 centimeters).
+Both plug directly into a television port and allow you to stream shows, movies, music and more, all via your home WiFi network, without taking up the living room real estate required by current set-top boxes.